CrowdStrike/falconpy/README.md

 ```
 ### The uber-class
 This class farther abstracts token administration allowing the developer to skip this step entirely if desired.
+> You will not authenticate until your first request to the API is made.
+If you check your authentication status,
+your token or your token_expiration before doing so, the results will be __False__.

 ```python
 import falconpy.api_complete as FalconSDK